mihaivirlan/ROLE_storage_test/README.md

 ROLE_storage_test
 ===================

-This repository contains the packages and configuration which is required for system-test executions.
+This repository contains the packages and configuration which is required for storage-test executions.

 ## Deployment